ZINZINBIN/APC523PS3/README.md

 # APC523PS3
 ## Introduction
 - Github repository for assignment 3 in APC523 is here: <a href = "https://github.com/ZINZINBIN/APC523PS3">https://github.com/ZINZINBIN/APC523PS3</a>
+- Problem 1 and Problem 3 are noted by handwriting and code.
+The handwriting files are uploaded as "HW_03_prob_1_3.pdf", which contains 1-(a), 1-(b), and 3.

 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 <script type="text/x-mathjax-config">